Influencer Marketing 101

 For example, you might notice a spike in site activity during or immediately following an influencer campaign.
 You can then assess which social channels, products and promotions brought in meaningful traffic.

-This might be the most overlooked factor in calculating influencer marketing ROI.
+Time saved is an overlooked factor in calculating influencer marketing ROI.

 We’ll say it again: dollars and cents don’t tell the whole story when it comes to influencer campaign ROI.
 The potential time and money saved via outsourcing is too much to ignore.

 Sales boosts are a welcome byproduct of any influencer campaign.
 This bump can happen both during and after your promotions are finished.
-The ability to track direct sales really depends on the scope of your marketing analytics stack, though.

 Below are the less concrete (but super important!) returns that brands should know: